CoderDojoTC/micropython/docs/kits/maker-pi-rp2040.md

 ## Unclear Motor Current Limitations

-This board is only designed to work with small DC-hobby motors and there is no documentation on exactly what motor driver chip is used or its precise limitations.
+The Maker Pi RP2040 board contains a dual channel H-bridge chip and easy-to-connect screw headers for power and motor connections.
+This is fantastic for teaching robotics since students can driver two motors without ever having to use a soldering iron.
+However, it is only designed to work with small DC-hobby motors and there is no documentation on exactly what motor driver chip is used or its precise current and power limitations.
 The documentation only indicates that the maximum current is 1A continuous power and 1.5A for up to 5 seconds.
 But it is not clear if this is per motor or total.
-The input voltage is only rated to an incredibly low 6 volts, which is very odd since almost all the motor driver chips can take much higher input voltages.
+The input voltage is only rated to an incredibly low 6 volts, which is very odd since almost all the motor driver chips can take much higher input voltages up to 36 volts.

 If this motor driver chip is similar to the ubiquitous [L293x motor controllers](https://www.ti.com/document-viewer/L293D/datasheet/specifications#ESD_Rating_1), then the current should be 1A per motor.
 I suspect it might not be the L293x since the input voltage of the L293x is 4.5 V to 36 V.

-I suspect that if you glued a small [heat sink](https://en.wikipedia.org/wiki/Heat_sink) [16 pin DIP fin](https://my.element14.com/fischer-elektronik/ick-14-16-b/heat-sink-dip-glue-on-50-c-w/dp/4620896) to the unknown motor driver IC on the main board you could drive slightly larger motors.
+I suspect that if you glued a small [heat sink](https://en.wikipedia.org/wiki/Heat_sink) like a [16 pin DIP fin](https://my.element14.com/fischer-elektronik/ick-14-16-b/heat-sink-dip-glue-on-50-c-w/dp/4620896) to the unknown motor driver IC on the main board you could drive slightly larger motors.

 ![Maker Pi RP2040 Motor Driver Chip](../img/maker-pi-rp2040-motor-driver.jpg)
 Close-up of the motor driver chip.
-I can't quite make out the numbers on the chip.
+I can't quite make out the numbers on the chip, but the logo is not "TI".

 ## References
 * [Link on Box](https://link.cytron.io/maker-pi-rp2040-start)